kunukn/react-forceupdate/README.md

   // re-render this component on either bravo or charlie run event useForceUpdate(['bravo', 'charlie'])

-  // re-render this component on any run event useForceUpdate('*')

   // re-render this component on delta run event with receive payload let { payload } = useForceUpdate('delta')